 30. Diné College

-One of the most impressive acts to result in 2021 government funding at Diné College comes from Assistant Professor Rhiannon Sorrell.
-Sorrell formed a partnership with Northern Arizona University, resulting in a $350,000 award from the National Endowment for the Humanities to digitize historical film material of the region.
-The college is also using its funding from previous years to build infrastructure that will boost future government funding.
+One of the most impressive acts to result in 2021 funding from the federal government at Diné College comes from Assistant Professor Rhiannon Sorrell.
+Sorrell formed a partnership with Northern Arizona University to solicit financial aid.
+This partnership resulted in a $350,000 award from the National Endowment for the Humanities to digitize historical film material of the region.
+The college is also using its financial aid grants from previous years to build infrastructure that will boost future funding.
 For example, in June 2021, it began constructing the $7.4 million Math and Science Building.
-The Department of Education’s press release on the American Rescue Plan Act notes that Diné College had distributed over $600,000 in previous funding to students.
+The Department of Education’s press release on the American Rescue Plan Act notes that Diné College had distributed over $600,000 in previous federal grant money to students.

 29. Northern Virginia Community College

-Of the federal grants Northern Virginia Community College has received in 2021, the $1.3 million in funding for supporting Asian American and Native American Pacific Islander students is the most impressive.
-This funding came from the Department of Education, and the college was one of only 13 in the nation that was successful in qualifying.
-Another impressive federal grant the college recently secured is $466,000 to create a center of excellence for veteran students.
+Northern Virginia Community College received financial aid through several federal grants in 2021.
+Still, the $1.3 million in funding for supporting Asian American and Native American Pacific Islander students is the most impressive.
+This federal grant money came from the Department of Education, and the college was one of only 13 in the nation that was successful in qualifying.
+Another impressive federal grant the college recently secured is the amount of $466,000.
+These federal dollars are earmarked to create a center of excellence for veteran students.
 The college managed to receive $1.11 million from the Go Virginia Grant on the state level in July.
 This money will go into improving its information engineering technology education.
-The Department of Education press release regarding the American Rescue Plan Act highlights that Northern Virginia Community College used 25% of its previous pandemic funding to provide emergency grants to students.
+The Department of Education press release on the American Rescue Plan Act highlights that Northern Virginia Community College used 25% of its previous pandemic funding to provide emergency grants to students.

 28. California Institute of Technology

-In July 2021, the California Institute of Technology announced that the National Science Foundation had selected it, alongside the University of Arizona, Baylor College of Medicine, and the University of Southern California, to create a $3 million center that will advance at-home healthcare technology.
+In July 2021, the California Institute of Technology announced that the National Science Foundation had selected it to create a $3 million center that will advance at-home healthcare technology in the field of health and human services.
+The college received this financial aid grant alongside alongside the University of Arizona, Baylor College of Medicine, and the University of Southern California.
 Later in 2021, the college stated that the Department of Education had awarded it $2.3 million in pandemic relief funding.
-USA Facts notes that in 2018, the California Institute of Technology received the single most significant federal contract investment of any American college.
+In 2018, the California Institute of Technology received the single most significant federal contract of any American college.

 27. Fisk University

-On the federal level, Fisk University has successfully gained funding in 2021.
-For example, in October 2021, the college announced that it had acquired $750,000 from the Department of Education’s Minority Science and Engineering Improvement Program to fund the STEM through Rocketry Electronics Engagement and Coding Program.
+On the federal government level, Fisk University successfully gained funding in 2021.
+For example, in October 2021, the college announced that it had acquired $750,000 from the Department of Education’s Minority Science and Engineering Improvement Program.
+This financial aid award was to fund STEM through the Rocketry Electronics Engagement and Coding Program.
 On the state level, the college has seen similar levels of success.
-For instance, in June 2021, the college revealed that it was one of the recipients of a $38.8 million grant from the Tennessee Department of Health to address coronavirus health disparities.
-Department of Education also uses Fisk University’s distribution of emergency aid to students as an example of how colleges can use American Rescue Plan Act funding effectively.
+In June 2021, the college revealed that it was one of the recipients of a $38.8 million grant from the Tennessee Department of Health to address coronavirus health disparities in the fields of health and human services.
+The Department of Education also uses Fisk University’s distribution of emergency federal student aid to students as an example of how colleges can use American Rescue Plan Act funding effectively.

 26. Alcorn State University

-The 2021-2022 budget for Alcorn State University anticipates seeing a $1.6 million increase in government funding, bringing the total government funding level to $28 million.
-Since this budget was published, the college has successfully gained long-term funding from the federal government.
-For example, in October, the college announced that it had been awarded $2.7 million by the Department of Education.
-This money will fund programs that help students from disadvantaged backgrounds to reach graduation.
-The Department of Education’s press release about the American Rescue Plan Act highlights that Alcorn State University had previously used coronavirus relief funding to provide virtual academic support options.
+The 2021-2022 budget for Alcorn State University anticipates a $1.6 million increase in funding from the government.
+This brings its total federal government investment to $28 million.
+Since this budget was published, the college has successfully gained long-term financial aid from the federal government.
+In October, the college announced that it had been awarded $2.7 million by the Department of Education.
+This money will fund higher education programs that help students from disadvantaged backgrounds reach graduation.
+Alcorn State University had previously used coronavirus relief funding to provide virtual academic support options.

 25. Oregon State University

-In 2021, the Oregon State Legislature increased funding for public universities until at least 2023, benefiting Oregon State University and a number of other colleges.
-Additionally, in the fiscal year of 2021, the college benefited from gaining $27 million of federal pandemic relief funding.
-The college’s research funding also increased during this time, making the 2021 fiscal year the 17th year out of the last 19 years in which research expenditures have increased.
-USA Facts also notes that the Oregon State University gained the fifth most significant federal grant investment of any college in 2018.
+In 2021, the Oregon State Legislature increased higher education funding for public universities until at least 2023.
+This benefited Oregon State University and several other colleges.
+In the fiscal year of 2021, the college gained $27 million in federal pandemic relief funding.
+The college’s government research funding also increased during this time.
+The 2021 fiscal year marked the 17th out of the last 19 years that research expenditures have increased.
+According to USA Facts, Oregon State University gained the fifth most significant federal grant investment of any college in 2018.